Vajra-mushti: Practice

 As a variant of wrestling, vajra-musti shares its training methodology with malla-yuddha.
-The sun salutation (Surya Namaskara), shirshasana, Hindu squat (bethak) and the Hindu press-up (danda) are all used to strengthen the body and improve stamina.
+The sun salutation (Surya Namaskara), shirshasana, Hindu squat (bethak) and the Hindu push-up (danda) are all used to strengthen the body and improve stamina.
 The only attire is a kowpeenam or loincloth.
 The actual vajra-musti is not used for training due to the risk of injury.
 Instead, wrestlers substitute the weapon with a cloth woven between the fingers.
 The cloth is dipped in red ochre so that hits may be confirmed.

 On the day of a match, the combatants' heads are shaved, leaving only a small tuft of hair at the crown to which neem leaves are tied for good luck.
 A square altar is temporarily constructed in the middle of the wrestling pit, upon which a branch of the neem tree is planted so the wrestler can pray to the goddess Limbaja.
 To the east of this altar a small platform is placed, upon which the wrestler's vajramusti is kept.
 After the prayers and rituals are completed, the weapon is tied to the fighter's right hand so it won't get dislodged during the fight.
 Upon leaving their family's akhara (training hall), the wrestlers make their way to the public arena which they enter in a zig-zag, jumping fashion.

 In the basic stance, the left arm is held out to the front with the hand open.
 The right arm, holding the vajramusti, is held to the side next to the waist.
 The left foot is placed forward while the right foot is turned to the side.
 Strikes, knees, elbows, takedowns and submission holds are all employed.
 There is an extensive use of locks to immobilize the opponent's right arm.
 These locks may be applied with the arms, legs, or a combination of the two.
 One of the few rules is the prohibition of any attack below the waist, so major targets are the face, chest and arms.

 Matches are done in submission style, going until one competitor submits, gets disarmed, or is otherwise unable to continue.
 Both fighters receive payment after the match, with the winner receiving double the amount of his defeated opponent.
 If the match was a draw and neither fighter was submitted, then the prize was shared.

 Australian martial artist John Will trained with the Jyesthi clan in the Gujarat state of India.
 His account is one of the few first hand accounts of vajra-musti in western media.

 John Will has re-published the original Mallapurana text, along with a preface the outlines his encounter with the Jyesthimalla's of Baroda in 1984.